The BGS Lexicon of Named Rock Units — Result Details

 Hester, S W. 1965.
 Stratigraphy and palaeogeography of the Woolwich and Reading Beds.
 Bulletin of the Geological Survey of Great Britain No. 23, 117-137.

 Aldiss, D T. 2014.
 The stratigraphical framework for the Palaeogene successions of the London Basin, UK.
-British Geological Survey Open Report, OR/14/008.
-95pp.
+British Geological Survey Open Report OR/14/008.
+95 pp.

 Waters, C N, Smith, K, Hopson, P M, Wilson, D, Bridge, D M, Carney, J N, Cooper, A H, Crofts, R G, Ellison, R A, Mathers, S J, Moorlock, B S P, Scrivener, R C, McMillan, A A, Ambrose, K, Barclay, W J, and Barron, A J M. 2007.
 Stratigraphical Chart of the United Kingdom: Southern Britain.
 British Geological Survey, 1 poster.

-Ellison, R A, Woods, M A, Allen, D J, Forster, A, Pharaoh, T C and King, C. 2004.
+Ellison, R A, Woods, M A, Allen, D J, Forster, A, Pharaoh, T C, and King, C. 2004.
 Geology of London.
 Memoir of the British Geological Survey, Sheets 256 (North London), 257 (Romford), 270 (South London), 271 (Dartford) (England and Wales).

 Hull, E, and Whitaker, W. 1861.
 The geology of parts of Oxfordshire and Berkshire.
 Memoir of the Geological Survey of Great Britain, Sheet 13 (Old Series).